Self-Directed IRA Investment Options

 A Flexible Way to Lend Money

 A promissory note is a promise to pay, making it a type of loan.
-If you find an individual or entity who wants to borrow money, you can lend money via a promissory note.
+If you find an individual or entity who wants to borrow money, you can be a private lender via a promissory note.
 You and the borrower have the flexibility to agree on the terms and how the payments will be made.
 Documentation is typically filed at a county recorder’s office.

 There are two common types of promissory notes: